muratk5n/thirdwave/en/index.md

 ---

-The inflation of faux ethnic "heritage" or PC identities help alienate the common man from the rest; they want your being chopped up into tiniest little pieces so it will be impossible for you to identify with a fellow citizen, and especially with the plight of the common man or woman.
+The inflation of faux ethnic "heritage" or PC identities help alienate the common man from the rest; they want your chopped up into tiniest little pieces so it will be impossible for you to identify with a fellow citizen, and especially with the plight of the common man or woman.
 The further away the system makes one from the masses, in mentality, in general feeling, the better off they are.
 Fellow citizen is one paycheck away from bankruptcy but shitlib looks at him and thinks 'does he identify as non-binary, genderqueer, metrosexual?
 Is he Estonian / Scottish, Scottish / Italian, she/him/they, Polish /